-The predecessor of the current Women in Science and Health Lecture Series was the Jeanne LaDuke Women in Mathematics, Science and Technology Annual Lecture Series which ran from 2005 through 2016.
-The purpose the LaDuke Lecture Series was very similar to the purpose the current series.
-It honored the contributions of Dr. Jeanne LaDuke (Associate Professor Emeritus, Department of Mathematical Sciences), who taught for over 30 years at DePaul and who conducted groundbreaking research on the contributions of early twentieth century women mathematicians in the United States.
-The College of Liberal Arts and Sciences established the Jeanne LaDuke Women in Mathematics, Science, and Technology Annual Lecture Series in 2005.
+The predecessor of this series was the Jeanne LaDuke Women in Mathematics, Science and Technology Annual Lecture Series, which ran from 2005 through 2016.
+The LaDuke Lecture Series honored Dr. Jeanne LaDuke, Associate Professor Emeritus of Mathematics, who taught at DePaul for 30+ years and conducted groundbreaking research on the contributions of women mathematicians in the early twentieth century in the United States.

 2016 speaker Dr. Wendy L. Freedman